vy538/idea-generator/README.md

 - Admin panel for managing ideas, gallery items, and users
 - Ability for admins to generate and manage invite codes for users
 - Upload creation feature for users to share their illustrations
+- Favorite feature allowing users to save and manage their favorite idea sets
 - Material-UI components for a consistent and modern UI

 ## Project Structure